 The CHAIRMAN.
 Well, my time is up.
-I will call upon my good
+I will call upon my good friend and colleague, Senator Moynihan.

 Senator MOYNIHAN.
 Mr. Chairman, I have had more than my share of time.
 I wonder if I could defer to Senator Bryan, whom I believe is next on our side.